-In collaborative research activities, we can offer our world class expertise in different fields of plant biotechnology, and a critical mass of competent scientists.
+In collaborative research activities, we can offer our world-class expertise in different fields of plant biotechnology, and a critical mass of competent scientists in root development and architecture, organ size and yield, secondary metabolism and health, wood formation and second generation bio-fuels, oxidative stress and plant resilience, to name a few.
 We can also bring in our advanced technology platforms and direct access to service facilities within VIB.
-These include different profiling techniques, plant transformation, discovery of protein-protein interactions, the compound screening facility, and many more.
+These include plant phenotyping through imaging robots, different molecular profiling techniques, applied bioinformatics and biostatistics, protein complex discovery through AP-MS, the Compound Screening Facility, and many more.

-We seek for the best solutions to generate added value and competitive advantage for the companies we collaborate with.
+We seek for the best solutions to generate added values and competitive advantages for the companies we collaborate with.